L1Cafe/Configuring-SSH/server/OpenSSH.md

 Almost all settings here will require a restart of the SSH daemon.
 To do so in Linux distributions running systemd, you can issue the command `$ systemctl restart sshd`.
 Otherwise, consult your distribution's documentation.

+Based on the suggestions below, there is a sample SSHd configuration file.
+This is only a suggestion and should not be copied directly, but used as a resource to writing your own one.

 # Security

 ## Port